Nicky Lopez Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Reds pitching staff ranks 10th in MLB.

-- The Reds' 5.03 team ERA ranks 27th among all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.98).

-- Reds pitchers combine to allow 85 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- The Reds will send Weaver (1-2) to the mound to make his 10th start of the season.
-He is 1-2 with a 6.27 ERA and 46 strikeouts through 47 1/3 innings pitched.
+- Lively makes the start for the Reds, his sixth of the season.
+He is 3-4 with a 4.21 ERA and 37 strikeouts in 36 1/3 innings pitched.

-- His last time out came on Tuesday against the Los Angeles Dodgers, when the right-hander threw 3 2/3 innings, surrendering seven earned runs while allowing six hits.
+- His last appearance was on Saturday against the St. Louis Cardinals, when the right-hander threw 6 2/3 innings, surrendering seven earned runs while giving up 10 hits.

-- The 29-year-old has a 6.27 ERA and 8.7 strikeouts per nine innings in nine games this season, while allowing a batting average of .292 to his opponents.
+- The 31-year-old has an ERA of 4.21, with 9.2 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.